Alan Jackson: Touring

 Jackson headlined the 1995 Fruit of the Loom Comfort Tour, a deal worth $40 million.
 It began January 20 in New Orleans and ran for a hundred dates.
 Alan Jackson's 2004 concert tour launched January 23 in Fort Myers, Florida, and was sponsored by NAPA Auto Parts in a deal that included Jackson's endorsement in TV spots.
 The tour included more than 50 U.S. dates.
 Martina McBride was the opening for some of the shows.
 In March 2011, he visited Australia to perform for the CMC Rocks The Hunter music festival where he was the headline act for Saturday night.
 In 2015, Jackson kicked off his 25th Anniversary Keepin' It Country tour.
 The tour began with a concert in Estero, Florida, on January 8 at the Germane Arena.
 Jon Pardi & Brandy Clark are special guests for most concerts of the tour.
 The tour wrapped with a solo concert in Highland Park, Illinois, at the Ravinia Pavilion on August 31.

 In March 2022, Jackson announced his farewell tour "One More For The Road Tour."
+Jackson held his last concert on June 27, 2026, because of his Charcot–Marie–Tooth disease.

 Band members

 Jackson records his studio albums, in most part, with the backing of some of the members of his live band, the Strayhorns.
-As of 2022, the band consists of: